 8. Google Translate

 Where have you been all my life?
 One amazing feature of the Google Translate app is that it can visually translate printed text into the language of your choice (probably choose one you know).
 You take a photo of a sign, document or other thing you can’t read and it’ll show you the image in your chosen language.
 As with anything of this nature, the translation may not be totally perfect, but it’s going to make your travel a lot easier when it comes time to read restaurant menus and find your way around a city.
-You can also write characters on the screen with your finger (prefect in places like Japan and China) as well as have a conversation with someone else by speaking into the app and having it translate out loud.
+You can also write characters on the screen with your finger (perfect in places like Japan and China) as well as have a conversation with someone else by speaking into the app and having it translate out loud.
 P.S it works offline!

-At first glance, Viator is a website that allows you to search for activities in cities all over the world and book your ticket, thus securing your spot and taking the guess work out of buying tickets when you arrive.
+At first glance, Viator is a website that allows you to search for activities in cities all over the world and book your ticket, thus securing your spot and taking the guesswork out of buying tickets when you arrive.
 But, dig a little deeper and you’ll find the true hidden gem in this travel treasure trove; skip the line tickets.
 As anyone who has queued up at the Colosseum in Rome will tell you, lining up for tickets sucks.
 With Viator, you can jump online and book their ‘Skip The Line’ tickets for things like the Eiffel Tower, Colosseum, Vatican Museum, Louvre and a tonne more.
 YAY!

 You know that thing where you want to travel somewhere, but you don’t really know where you want to go, so you just kind of want to search for destinations that fit your budget and timeframe…. well, Adioso is the supply to this demand!
 The website has a flexible search tool which allows you to enter your travel dates and where-ish you’d like to go, it then shows you a whole lot of cheap airfare options in a user-friendly, image-based way.
 It’s a great way to possibly find yourself travelling somewhere you hadn’t thought of before!

 If you’re one of those people who LOVE to know what’s going on, this is the app for you.
-FlightView tracks upcoming and in-air flights, so you can spot a plane in the sky, taking off or landing on the runway and find out where it came from or where it’s headed.
+FlightView tracks upcoming and in-air flights so you can spot a plane in the sky, taking off or landing on the runway and find out where it came from or where it’s headed.
 It also provides real-time flight information like gate assignments, delays, dreaded cancellations and a flight’s progress too.
 P.S it’s free!